Big Quantum cohomology of orbifold spheres: The Kodaira--Spencer map

 \section{The Kodaira--Spencer map}

 In this section we will define the Kodaira-Spencer map in our setting.
 This is a map $ \KS_\tau : \QH^*_{orb}(X,\tau)\longrightarrow \Jac(W_\tau)$ from the quantum cohomology of $\bP^1_{a,b,c}$ to the Jacobian ring of $W_\tau$, constructed geometrically using $J$-holomorphic discs.
 The only previously known construction of $\KS_\tau$ map is the case of toric manifolds by Fukaya-Oh-Ohta-Ono \cite{FOOO_MS}.
 We will follow the line of their construction.
 Their construction heavily uses the $T^n$-action on the moduli space of holomorphic discs.
-In our construction, $\Z/2$-action will play an analogous role.
-We show that $\KS_\tau$ map is well-defined (independent of the choice of cohomology representative) and KS is a ring homomorphism.
+In our construction, the $\Z/2$-action (reflection on the equator) will play an analogous role.
+We show that the $\KS_\tau$ map is well-defined (independent of the choice of cohomology representative) and it is a ring homomorphism.